 - Bachelor of Arts, Honours Specialization in Kinesiology, University of Western Ontario

 - Master of Science in Physical Therapy (MScPT), University of Toronto

-- Level 2 Lower Orthopedic Manual Therapy Course
+- Level 2 Lower Orthopaedic Manual Therapy Course

-- Level 2 Upper Orthopedic Manual Therapy Course
+- Level 2 Upper Orthopaedic Manual Therapy Course

 - Pelvic Health Physiotherapy courses through Pelvic Health Solutions: Level 1-3